Universal Translation Services

 1. Familiarizing Themselves with the Details:

-Translators don’t have to know every little thing about a project as long as they can reach out to the manager whenever they have any confusion.
+Translators don’t have to know everything about a project as long as they can contact the manager whenever they are confused.
 To be able to answer all the questions, project managers familiarize themselves with every detail of an assignment.
 Whether it is the technical terms or the scope of the task, they will know everything about the job.
 While some may mistakenly believe that this role is that of an in-house translator, this is not the case.

 1. Assigning Regular Clients’ Projects:

 Every agency has regular clients who request the same language combination every time.
-If there is a translator on the team who does that client’s work every time, then that consistency is maintained.
-Project managers will ensure that the client’s task is forwarded to their regular translator.
+If a translator on the team does that client’s work every time, then that consistency is maintained.
+Project managers will ensure the client’s task is forwarded to their regular translator.

 1. Find Translators for Other Projects: